• Skip to primary navigation

 First, make the filling.
 In a medium-sized mixing bowl, combine all the filling ingredients.
 This includes the sunflower seed butter, vanilla protein, maple syrup, mini chocolate chips, vanilla and water.

 Depending on the type and brand of protein powder you use, you may need more or less water.
-So, add one tablespoon at a time until you reach a consistency that allows you to roll dough into balls.
+So, add one tablespoon at a time until you reach a consistency that allows you to roll the dough into balls.

 Roll the dough into balls approximately one tablespoon in size (making 12-14 balls).
 Place the balls on a large plate or small baking sheet.